"It's far better to buy a wonderful company at a fair price than a fair company at a wonderful price."

 Of course, that's the problem with following Buffett's stock picks -- we'll never know what he's buying today until long after the fact.
 In the meantime, another place to find great value-stock ideas is Motley Fool Inside Value.
 Philip Durell, the advisor for the service, follows an investment strategy very similar to Buffett's.

 He looks for undervalued companies that also have strong financials and competitive positions.
 Philip is outperforming the market with this approach, used since Inside Value's inception in 2004.
-In fact, Philip's recommendation for December is a pick that Buffett would love -- an electric utility with stable free cash flow, strong competitive advantages, and a 4.3% dividend yield.
+In fact, Philip's recent recommendations is a pick that Buffett would love -- an electric utility with stable free cash flow, strong competitive advantages, and a 4.3% dividend yield.
 To read more about this stock pick, as well as the entire archive of past selections, sign up for a free 30-day trial today.

 If investing in wonderful companies at fair prices is good enough for Warren Buffett -- arguably the finest investor on the planet -- it should be good enough for the rest of us.